VCHDecisionSupport/MsSqlAutoTest/readme.md

 ## If `@IsProcessStart=1`
 call `AutoTest.dbo.uspInitPkgRegressionTest` with parameter `@PkgExecKey`

-1. populate `AutoTest.dbo.TestConfigLog` from `AutoTest.dbo.TestConfig`
+1. populate `AutoTest.dbo.TestConfig` from `AutoTest.dbo.TestConfig`
 2. cursor on `AutoTest.dbo.TestConfig` for this `PkgExecKey`
     - call `uspCreateSnapShot` to _PreEtl_ create snap shot of table with new column: `__pkhash__` in `AutoTest.SnapShot` schema

 ## If `@IsProcessStart=0`
 call `uspPkgRegressionTest` with parameter `@PkgExecKey`

-1. populate `AutoTest.dbo.TestConfigLog` from `AutoTest.dbo.TestConfig`
+1. populate `AutoTest.dbo.TestConfig` from `AutoTest.dbo.TestConfig`
 2. cursor on `AutoTest.dbo.TestConfig` for this `PkgExecKey`
     - call `uspCreateSnapShot` to _PostEtl_ create snap shot of table with new column: `__pkhash__` in `AutoTest.SnapShot` schema
     - call `uspDataCompare`